atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

-Step 25: Connect to the MySQL console using the root account by running `sudo mysql`
+Step 25: Connect to the MySQL console using the root account by running `sudo mysql -u root -p`

 ![Connect to Mysql](./Images/25.png)